Business Banking Secured Loan T&Cs

 Release and reassignment

-If we release our security or our rights under the contract, and any payment or security you’ve used to repay the loan is later reduced or refunded because of insolvency or bankruptcy (including winding-up, administration or receivership), we may still recover the full amount of the loan from you as if the release hadn’t taken place.
+If we release our security or our rights under the contract, and any payment or security you’ve used to repay the loan is later reduced or refunded because of insolvency or bankruptcy (including winding-up, administration or receivership), we may still recover the full amount of the loan from you or any guarantor as if the release hadn’t taken place.

 Your commitments to us